mads-swaps/mads-swaps.github.io/index.md

 In the example above, a `1.0% : 0.5%` ratio is used but is this a good ratio to use?
 Setting a ratio of `10% : 5%` might be too high because it would be unlikely to gain `10%` resulting in a very sparsely labeled dataset.
 Likewise, using a ratio of `0.1% : 0.005%` could be too low, especially when considering transaction fees (to be discussed later).
 It's also worth mentioning that using a percentage might result in inconsistencies since some currency pairs are more volatile than others and volatility for a given pair can change over time.
 For this reason, forex traders sometimes use a ratio of the ATR.
 For example, using an ATR `2:1` ratio is a good place to start.

 Models generally perform better on balanced data so getting half of the labels to be `1` is ideal.
 But achieving this with a ratio that is consistent and profitable may not be practical.
 To find a good ratio, different multiples are generated and the percent of `1`'s is plotted.
 On the below ATR ratio figure, the multiple of `2x` means the numerator is `2` times the denominator, where the denominator is the `x-axis` value.
 Therefore, when `x-axis = 3` the ratio is `6:3`.
-When the multiple is `4x` and `x-axis = 2`, the ratio is `8:2`, etc.  For the percentage ratio, `x-axis` represents the numerator, and the denominator is then the numerator divided by the legend's label.
+When the multiple is `4x` and `x-axis = 2`, the ratio is `8:2`, etc.  For the percentage ratio, the `x-axis` represents the numerator, and the denominator is then the numerator divided by the legend's label.
 For example, when `x-axis = 0.01` for the `/2` line, the ratio is `1.0% : 0.5%`.

 <p align="center"><img src='images/find_ratio.png' alt='images/find_ratio.png'></p>
 <center><b>Figure X</b> - Finding the best ratios to maximize label data using a window of <code>30</code> on ETHBTC 15-minute candles.</center>